Louise Braverman: Biography

 Educated at the Yale School of Architecture, Braverman founded her own firm, Louise Braverman Architect, in New York City.
 Her firm has designed a number of notable buildings around the world, including the Village Health Works Staff Housing in Burundi and Centro de Artes Nadir Afonso in Portugal.
 Centro de Artes Nadir Afonso, an art museum, has been featured in the pivotal books, Destination Architecture: The Essential Guide to 1000 Contemporary Buildings and Breaking Ground: Architecture by Women, a visual survey of architecture designed by women from the early twentieth century to the present day.
 Braverman lectures frequently, discussing her work at such venues as Columbia GSAPP, The Plan Magazine Perspective USA, and at the Architectural League NY as an Emerging Voice.
 She described her architectural design approach in her keynote address at the 2017 AIA Iowa Convention and again in her 2020 in-depth interview with Julia Gamolina published on the noted website, MadameArchitect.org. and again in her 2023 lecture, Architecture of Art + Conscience at The National Arts Club.
 Braverman was invited to present the work of her firm at the 2023, 2021, 2018, 2016, 2014, and 2012 Venice Biennale of Architecture, at the Time Space Existence exhibitions as well as at OfficeUS Exhibit at the 2014 Venice Architecture Biennale United States Pavilion.
 She discussed her thoughts about how her six consecutive installations in Venice added insight to the evolution of her built architectural work in conversation with Martha Thorne at the AIA New York Chapter 2021 Cocktails and Conversation program.
 She also expressed how Venice is a source of her creative inspiration in her essay Dream of Venice Architecture.

 Notable works

 Some of Braverman's notable works include award-winning sustainable housing center for health workers in a rural village in Burundi, Africa and the Centro de Artes Nadir Afonso Art Museum in Boticas, Portugal dedicated to the work of abstract artist Nadir Afonso.
+Centro de Artes Nadir Afonso was honored in 2025 by Interior Design Magazine as the “Best Museum “ built in the last twenty years.

 Other projects that have gained attention from the media include CV Starr Hand Surgery Center in St. Luke's Roosevelt Hospital in New York City, Poets House, Derfner Judaica Museum, and Chelsea Court affordable housing.
-Her firm was selected by the Walton Family Foundation in 2015 to be included in the inaugural Northwest Design Excellence Program, a pool of 36 designers who will contribute to the future of the urban landscape in Northwest Arkansas.
+The Derfner Museum was noted as a significant cultural institution in 2025 by inclusion in both the Bloomberg Connects App as well as in NY2020: Architecture and Urbanism at the Beginning of a New Century Robert A. M. Stern’s critical book about transformative projects that shaped New York City.